-As the first Spring blooms emerge from the ground, and the days get longer, families are looking for ways to blow away those cobwebs after months of gloom.
-Read further for some seasonal family photo ideas, including when to take advantage of the seasonal colour at some stunning locations throughout Surrey and West Sussex.
+As the first Spring blooms emerge from the ground and the days get longer, families are looking for ways to blow away those cobwebs after months of gloom!
+So here are some seasonal family photo ideas, including the best dates to take advantage of the seasonal colour in some of my favourite locations throughout Surrey and West Sussex.

 Spring is a popular choice for family photoshoots, and Wakehurst Place is one of my favourite locations to use.
 The maintained gardens and footpaths provide a mud-free opportunity for children to run and be free.

 With plenty to see and do, the daffodils, blossoming trees and shrubs offer a variety of backdrops for photo opportunities.